Historic Images of Singleton's Mill at Layburys Creek

 A photograph by William Hall of Singletons Watermill at Laybury Creek, Wisemans Ferry NSW

-You can see that this photograph is later than the previous one, because the mill wheel paddles have now gone.
-However, a bridge that was constructed over part of the mill wall is well shown in this photograph.
+You can see that this photograph is later than the previous ones, because the mill wheel paddles have now gone.
+A bridge that was constructed over part of the mill wall is well shown in this photograph.
 Australian National Maritime Museum Collection.

 A photograph Singletons Mill at Laybury Creek, Wisemans Ferry NSW, towards the end of its life in the 1900s